 Love it or hate it, it has to be done.
-Ok, maybe it doesn’t, but not edit is just inviting shame and ridicule.
+Ok, maybe it doesn’t, but not editing is just inviting shame and ridicule.
 I’m working to publish my first full novel, but I have years of writing academics papers, government white papers, fiction, magazine articles, and guest blog posts.
 So, I speak from experience when I say that unedited works look unprofessional.
 Why would you spend so much time and effort writing just to put out a work that robbed you of credibility as an author?
 Whether you’re writing fanfiction, a school paper, a fictional story, a magazine article, a blog post, or a master’s thesis, you need to edit!
 Good editing could be the difference between a rejection and acceptance.
 An A and a B. Finally achieving that dream and slogging along for another decade.

 Yes, I can actually hear my mother’s voice asking “Did you proofread this first?”
 Yes, I’m also cringing.
 Never the less, it’s important.